richpoirier/simon-mobile/docs/realtime-conversations.md

 **To play output audio back on a client device like a web browser, we recommend using WebRTC rather than WebSockets**.
 WebRTC will be more robust sending media to client devices over uncertain network conditions.

-But to work with audio output in server-to-server applications using a WebSocket, you will need to listen for [`response.audio.delta`](/docs/api-reference/realtime-server-events/response/audio/delta) events containing the Base64-encoded chunks of audio data from the model.
+But to work with audio output in server-to-server applications using a WebSocket, you will need to listen for [`response.output_audio.delta`](/docs/api-reference/realtime-server-events/response/output_audio/delta) events containing the Base64-encoded chunks of audio data from the model.
 You will either need to buffer these chunks and write them out to a file, or maybe immediately stream them to another source like [a phone call with Twilio](https://www.twilio.com/en-us/blog/twilio-openai-realtime-api-launch-integration).

-Note that the [`response.audio.done`](/docs/api-reference/realtime-server-events/response/audio/done) and [`response.done`](/docs/api-reference/realtime-server-events/response/done) events won't actually contain audio data in them - just audio content transcriptions.
-To get the actual bytes, you'll need to listen for the [`response.audio.delta`](/docs/api-reference/realtime-server-events/response/audio/delta) events.
+Note that the [`response.output_audio.done`](/docs/api-reference/realtime-server-events/response/output_audio/done) and [`response.done`](/docs/api-reference/realtime-server-events/response/done) events won't actually contain audio data in them - just audio content transcriptions.
+To get the actual bytes, you'll need to listen for the [`response.output_audio.delta`](/docs/api-reference/realtime-server-events/response/output_audio/delta) events.

 The format of the output chunks can be configured either for the entire session, or per response.

-*   Session: `session.output_audio_format` in [`session.update`](/docs/api-reference/realtime-client-events/session/update)
+*   Session: `session.audio.output.format` in [`session.update`](/docs/api-reference/realtime-client-events/session/update)
-*   Response: `response.output_audio_format` in [`response.create`](/docs/api-reference/realtime-client-events/response/create)
+*   Response: `response.audio.output.format` in [`response.create`](/docs/api-reference/realtime-client-events/response/create)

-Listen for response.audio.delta events
+Listen for response.output\_audio.delta events

 ```javascript
 function handleEvent(e) {